B2.2 Recall and demonstrate multiplication facts from 0 × 0 to 12 × 12, and related division facts.

 Division can be represented as repeated subtractions, equal distribution or sharing.

-Here are some properties and strategies that support conceptual understanding of division:
+Some properties and strategies that support conceptual understanding of division include:

-• identity principle states that when dividing an amount by 1, the amount stays the same (\(a\; \div \;1\) always equals a);
+• the identity principle, which states that when dividing an amount by 1, the amount stays the same (\(a\; \div \;1\) always equals a);

-• the relationship between division and the sense of fraction (12 candies divided into 3 groups represent both \(12\; \div \;3\) and the whole divided into 3 equal parts);
+• the relationship between division and fractions (12 candies divided into 3 groups represent both \(12\; \div \;3\) and the whole divided into 3 equal parts);

-Source: Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
 21-22.

 Patterns in Numbers Sequences

-Students develop a deeper understanding of the meaning of arithmetic operations by exploring the patterns they generate in number sequences.
-They can use the number line or the number grid to analyze the number sequences obtained when counting by intervals.
-For example, if we count in intervals of 10 starting with any number from 0 to 9, all the numbers obtained will end with that number (for example, if we start counting at 3, we will get the sequence 3, 13, 23, 33, 43…).
+Students develop a deeper understanding of the meaning of mathematical operations by exploring the patterns they generate in number sequences.
+They can use the number line or the hundreds grid to analyze the number sequences obtained when skip counting.
+For example, if one skip counts in intervals of 10 starting with any number from 0 to 9, all the results will end with that number, such as when one starts counting at 3, and gets the sequence 3, 13, 23, 33, 43…).

 The study of patterns in number sequences also facilitates the learning of basic number facts (for example, all multiples of 5, that is 5, 10, 15, 20, 25…, end in 5 or 0) and the building of connections between numbers (for example, all multiples of 10[▲] are also multiples of 5[●] ).